 Peter Guffin, who serves as Visiting Professor of Practice and Co-Director of the Information Privacy Law Program at the University of Maine School of Law, has been selected by the U.S. Department of Commerce and European Commission to serve as an arbitrator for the EU-U.S. Privacy Shield arbitration program.
 The 16 individuals selected to serve as arbitrators are among the country’s leading privacy law scholars and practitioners.

 Arbitrators will be responsible for resolving privacy disputes between EU citizens and U.S. organizations electing to participate in the EU-U.S. Privacy Shield framework.
 In resolving such disputes over personal data, the arbitrators will play an important role in shaping the development of international privacy law and cross-border data transfer mechanisms.

 At Maine Law, Guffin teaches courses and practicums in information privacy law and cybersecurity.
-He also teaches an information governance course for regulatory compliance and risk management professionals as part of the Law School’s new Certificate in Regulatory Compliance program.
+He also teaches an information governance course for regulatory compliance and risk management professionals as part of the Law School’s new Certificate in Compliance program.

 “Peter Guffin is an amazing asset to the University of Maine School of Law,” said Danielle Conway, Dean and Professor at Maine Law.
 “From the moment he came on board as Visiting Professor of Practice and Co-Director of Maine Law’s Information Privacy Law Program, he has provided leadership in every aspect of our organization.
 He has exceptional bandwidth in the fields of privacy law and cybersecurity.
 Peter is an outstanding choice for EU-U.S Privacy Shield arbitration program.
 Congratulations!”